 - Helps to increase muscle mass and strength

 - Helps to improve balance and coordination, thereby helping to reduce the risk of falling

 - Helps to protect the spine from fractures

 - Helps to reduce the rate of bone loss

 Furthermore, regular exercise has additional health benefits including: lower rates of heart disease, depression, cancer, dementia, diabetes and a host of other chronic conditions.
 Further, regular exercises helps to improve your overall physical fitness and strength, boost energy levels, increase stamina, and improve mental health.

-If osteoporosis is preventing you from living a healthy lifestyle, you may benefit from physiotherapy, which often entails movement re-education, soft tissue release, muscle balancing techniques as well as learning how to perform stretching and strength training exercises correctly.
+If osteoporosis is preventing you from Healthy Living a healthy lifestyle, you may benefit from physiotherapy, which often entails movement re-education, soft tissue release, muscle balancing techniques as well as learning how to perform stretching and strength training exercises correctly.
 A physiotherapist typically guides the sessions in order to monitor your progress and help to minimize the risk of falls and fracture.

 Undergoing a comprehensive evaluation by a physiotherapist at ProActive Rehab & Sport Injury Centre is one of the best ways to gain an understanding of how you can enhance your physical state.
 After the assessment, our physiotherapists will create a program that is specific to your needs, can help improve your recovery time, and provide you with optimal health benefits.

 For more information, see our patient guide.